Skip to content

 For example, the IT Administrator who can add and edit system access permissions should not be allowed to access financial systems.
 Another IT SoD control ensures that the person who implements firewall controls cannot approve those changes.

-What Are the Difficulties With Maintaining SoD in a Cloud Infrastructure?
+What Are the Difficulties With Maintaining Segregation of Duties in a Cloud Infrastructure?

 Cloud infrastructures create complex, interconnected digital ecosystems that often lack visibility.
 With disparate definitions of roles, groups, and identities from one application or cloud service provider to another, managing SoD compliance becomes difficult.